 See also Flying squad, a brief history of Sky Sports.

 Ultralight Products, headed by automotive racing designer Pete Brock, set the standard for high quality hardware in hang glider manufacture.

-For more of Brock, see the related topics menu Ultralight Products of California and Utah.
+For more of Pete and Hall Brock, see the related topics menu Ultralight Products of California and Utah.

 In the photo, notice the guy with crutches and a leg in a cast!
 See Kitty Hawk Kites for more of this long-established hang gliding school.

 John Harris of Kitty Hawk Kites made the first ever hang glider flight from Grandfather Mountain, North Carolina, on July 13th, 1974.
 That began photographer Hugh Morton’s long association with hang gliding.
 See the Hugh Morton’s photos related topics menu.